BouvetStockholmAB/sv-boilerplate/README.md

 `$ gulp build`

 - Run JSHint and JSCS to check scripts
-- Build, concatenate and minify JS
+- Build and concatenate JS
 - Optimize images
-- Compile Sass and minify the CSS
+- Compile Sass to CSS
 - Build custom version of Lodash based on usage in files (optional)
 - Autoprefixer